7Spade/cursor-memory-bank/README.md

-# Memory Bank System v0.7-beta
+# Graph Bank System v0.7-beta

 ## A Message from the Creator